 spec/containers/image

-$ kubectl create -f kubernetes/spark-yaml/spark-submit.yaml
+$ kubectl create -f kubernetes/spark-yaml/driver-service.yaml

-the environment variables CLIENT_TO_AM_TOKEN_KEY
+The environment variables CLIENT_TO_AM_TOKEN_KEY

 and MR3_APPLICATION_ID_TIMESTAMP

-Before running the Spark driver outside Kubernetes,
+Before running a Spark driver outside Kubernetes,

 create a directory as specified by the configuration key mr3.am.staging-dir